 Selection: Choose carrots with a deep orange color that are firm and without splits

-Storing: Carrots in the refrigerator in a plastic bag, where they will keep up to 2 weeks.
-If tops are still attached, twist or cut them off.
+Storing: Carrots in the refrigerator in a plastic bag, where they will keep up to 2 to 3 weeks.
+If tops are still attached, twist or cut them off before storing.